 The key issue is that all landscape design work is placed on layer L-*.
 This makes working with other disciplines and sharing files much more convenient.

-Tip: we encourage gCADPlus users to include these layer names in templates.
+Tip: We encourage gCADPlus users to include these layer names in templates.